AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/calls.md

 Its payload includes the data to be rendered as well as details of what the data represent (the schema) so they can be rendered in the Universal Editor.

-* For a component, the Universal Editor will only retrieve a `data` object, since the schema of the data is defined in the app.
+* For a component, the Universal Editor only retrieves a `data` object, since the schema of the data is defined in the app.
-* For Content Fragments, the Universal Editor will also retrieve a `schema` object since the Content Fragment Model is defined in the JCR.
+* For Content Fragments, the Universal Editor also retrieves a `schema` object since the Content Fragment Model is defined in the JCR.

 ### Sample Payload {#details-payload}